Lateral Flow testing for people at higher risk from COVID-19

 At the test site

-- Please enter the outer test site and, if you need to queue, please observe the 2-metre social distancing.
+- Please enter the outer test site and, if you need to queue, please observe the two metre social distancing.

 - Face coverings must be worn at all times unless exempt.